cakePhone/OreoSearchPage/README.md

 To request features, open an issue or contact me:
 + Telegram: https://t.me/OrioOreo

+## TODO

+- [] Bookmarks
+- [] Recents

 ## Use
-You can use this search page like any other.
+You can use this home page like any other.
 To access the different features, just click the settings button in the top right corner.
 Enjoy!

 ## Installation
 ### Firefox